willyholmes/microsoft-graph-docs/concepts/office_365_connected_services.md

 - Download the [Visual Studio 2017 Preview](https://www.visualstudio.com/vs/preview/), if you haven't already.
 If you're using an earlier version of Visual Studio, you can use Visual Studio 2017 Preview side by side with your current version.

-- Get an Office 365 subscription.
-To get a free trial, join the [Office 365 Developer program](https://dev.office.com/devprogram).
+- Get an Office 365 developer subscription.
+To get a free trial, join the [Office 365 Developer Program](https://aka.ms/o365devprogram).
+See the [Office 365 Developer Program documentation](https://docs.microsoft.com/en-us/office/developer-program/office-365-developer-program) for step-by-step instructions about how to join the Office 365 Developer Program and sign up and configure your subscription.

 ## Get the starter project